BrawlVision

 Super Rare

-Over a 14-day window, RICO has appeared in 4,798 battles with a global win rate of 66.1% and a pick rate of 0.8%.
-That pick rate is the fraction of matches in which some top-PRO player chose RICO out of all available brawlers, so it works as a thermometer for how meta they are right now.
+Over the 14-day window, Rico has shown up in 7,207 battles with a global win rate of 65.6% and a pick rate of 0.8%.
+That pick rate is the share of matches where a top-PRO player chose Rico out of every available brawler, so it works as a thermometer for how meta they are right now.

 Win Rate